HOME

 The polytheists, such as the Maya, were especially interested in the cyclic regularities of nature.
 They thought that a divine will was responsible for nature’s repeated occurrences.
 Whenever an astronomical cycle, such as the synodic period of the planet Mars, came close to its end, it was necessary to placate the god and make sacrifice, in order for the cycle to recur.
 Otherwise chaos threatened.
 In Taoism, the naive anthropomorphic pantheon of gods is largely abandoned and replaced with a multilateral divine will named the Tao.
 It is up to humanity to remain in harmony with Tao by way of contemplation, which is a less naive form of sacrifice.
 Instead of sacrificing blood, the contemplative sacrifices his time and concentrative effort for the sustainment of the divine will.
 Due to this effort of harmonization, the Tao, which represents orderliness, will impact reality and put things right.
 Arguably, the divine prerogative of orderliness in Taoism corresponds with the cyclic regularities in Mayan culture.

 These are religious worldviews in which meaning prevails, and in which the world is still characterized by oneness.
 Jung, as it were, uses the same mould and recasts it, this time employing a psychological medium, in lieu of the ancient spiritual medium.
-The result is a composite metaphysical construct, a complexio oppositorum, incapable of striking down its roots in the modern soil, since modern people have lost the polytheistic mindset.
+The result is a composite metaphysical construct, a complexio oppositorum, which cannot take root in the modern soil, because modern people have lost the polytheistic mindset.
 Of course, it is no longer the question of belief in gods and spirits.
-Instead we are persuaded to believe in world-transcendent archetypes harbouring psychological qualities, such as the quality of number.
+Instead, we are persuaded to believe in world-transcendent archetypes harbouring psychological qualities, such as the quality of number.
 Synchronicity could, in a sense, be viewed as an intervention by a deity in that a certain archetype is said to be active at the time of the synchronistic event.
 Thus, an archetypal power is believed to underlie the event that introduces meaning and orderliness into the world, which is close to the polytheistic conception.
 Evidently, it is an inherent fallacy of Jungian psychology, in itself, which has allowed the regress that has occurred in James Hillman and the post-Jungians.
 The centrality of individuation in Jungian psychology poses a great stumbling-block.
-Individuation is only an alternative to a portion of the population, the rest must needs identify with a group and emulate a collective personality.
-This is problematic from a Jungian perspective as the theory aspires at universality.
+Individuation is only an alternative to a portion of the population; the rest must needs identify with a group and emulate a collective personality.
+This is problematic from a Jungian perspective, as the theory aspires at universality.
 Hillman and his Archetypal Psychology tries to meet this demand by a polytheistic throwback.

 Synchronicity in a psychodynamic light